Want to increase your conversion rate?

 Green represents a fresh way of doing things, and it means “go,” according to The Logo Factory.
 It also has a strong leaning on environmental signifiers.

-Green also has a calming effect, and it can be used to put customers at ease or provide a sense of welcome, as used in the Holiday Inn and Starbucks logos.
+Green also has a calming effect, and it can put customers at ease or provide a sense of welcome, as used in the Holiday Inn and Starbucks logos.

 To make good use of green in your marketing, consider it as an accent color for a company with exciting ideas or a new way of doing things.

-Consider it also for representing an environmental side to your brand, as Animal Planet and the Sierra Club do well.
+Consider it also for representing an environmental side to your brand, as Whole Foods and the Sierra Club do well.

 Also, green can be used as an indicator of action for a cause or to invite customers in a gentle way.

-According to Marketo, orange combines the brightness of yellow with the energy and boldness of red, giving it a combination of emotion all its own.
+According to HubSpot, orange combines the brightness of yellow with the energy and boldness of red, giving it a combination of emotion all its own.

 Because orange isn’t used often, it will stand out from the main colors used by most companies.